m4sterbunny/m4sterbunny.github.io/source/index.html.md

 Welcome to my API documentation demo site.

 <aside class="notice">
-Some clients have API schemas that will become public, others have gated API documention.
+Some clients have API schemas that will become public, others have gated API documentation.
 Even clients that intend their API schema to be made public may not want to do so until the full review cycle is complete.
 This showcase represents my solution to both challenges.
 </aside>

 Note that different styles may be applied to the written English according to client preferences.
 Expect: